jessepav/lacygoill-wiki-backup/shell/process.md

     3157 Web Content~
     3202 WebExtensions~
     7177 Web Content~

-### all processes started from a command-line containing 'firefox'?

-    $ pgrep -lf firefox
-             ││
-             │└ matched 'firefox' against the full command-line └ list the process name as well as the process ID

 ###
 ## What are the three differences between `$ pidof` and `$ pgrep`?